How Testing, Certifying Equipment is Done

 Obviously, the number one priority on a jobsite is to maintain and ensure the safety of yourself and every person there.
 While it’s something you can’t always guarantee no matter what, you can at least give yourself peace-of-mind in knowing that the equipment you rented or purchased was inspected and tested prior to rental or purchasing, and you have the certification to prove it.
 Having that certification is very important because its tangible proof that the equipment was tested prior to use and likely not to fail as long as the equipment is used correctly and according to guidelines.
 Let’s look at the different types of testing and equipment available.

-A dynamic load test consists of performing an overload test of 125% of rated capacity, and testing the following functions where applicable: hoisting and lowering of load and hoist brake hold.
-The same test can be performed as the static load test, except but with a dynamic testing station, the equipment is hooked up to a computer that produces a graph of force over time.
-Once it reaches 125%, the technician can manipulate the equipment up and down to see if there any deficiencies.
 This type of testing actually exceeds current OSHA and ANSI standards.
-It is a smart choice when you can provide a worker, owner or customer legitimate proof that the piece of equipment has been properly tested while having a certificate to prove it.
+It is a smart choice when you can provide a worker, owner, or customer legitimate proof that the piece of equipment has been properly tested – with a certificate to prove it.
 This is the current and most efficient way to illustrate that a piece of equipment is ready to be used again.
 These tests are typically conducted for all types of hoists, slings, winches and a host of other lifting gear.

 The most compelling part of these dynamic tests is that they are designed to imitate actual working conditions.
 For example, a technician selects a 50 ton air chain hoist increasing it to 125% of its capacity (62.5 tons.)
 Then, they will manipulate the controls of the hoist simulating dynamic and shock loads.
 Measuring force over time, this test will reveal any deficiencies or confirm a successful test.
 Having a test certificate with a graph documenting the specific hoist provides confidence and peace of mind.